 “You can hold US dollars or euros or whatever in Australia completely freely if you want to and there would be nothing to stop people in this country deciding to transact in some other currency in a shop if they wanted to.
 There’s no law against that so we do have competing currencies.
 Maybe there will be a world in which currencies based on some computer algorithm to limit supply as opposed to physical gold or something.”

 Compare that to his counterparts in many central banks who have warned people against crypto and in doing so have demonstrated that they do not understand crypto or their own job descriptions.

-Time will tell whether this government non-interference is a planned policy or whether it’s due to politicians and policy makers not yet being aware of what crypto will mean.
-Either way at the moment Australia is one of the most crypto friendly nations on earth, and long may that continue.
+Time will tell whether this government non-interference is a planned policy or whether it’s due to politicians and policymakers not yet being aware of what crypto will mean.
+Either way at the moment Australia is one of the most crypto-friendly nations on earth and long may that continue.

 Disclaimer: I do not have any commercial or affiliate relationships with any of the products and services mentioned here.
-If you have a good or bad experiences dealing with them please let us know in the comments section.
+If you have a good or bad experience dealing with them please let us know in the comments section.